ataxexe/ataxexe.github.io/_posts/devoops/2017-08-15-openshift-on-a-nuc-shell.md

 I love card tricks.
 You can engage and audience easily with a good trick and that's how I can engage people with my Nuc: they don't expect me to come with a little device and throw up an entire environment ready to rock.

-Think about that: you can do whatever you want to ask people to choose a card, you can do any kinds of movements to scramble the deck, but, at the end, it's all about how you reveal the chosen card.
+It doesn't matter how you ask people to pick a card, or how good you are scrambling the deck.
+At the end, it's all about how you reveal the card.
 The revealing process might be unforgettable if done right, and I can use that to engage people.
 The Nuc shell is how I "reveal" OpenShift.